'Enigmatic' footprints reveal prehistoric crocodile that walked on two legs - Local News 8

 It’s the first time this gait has been found in this family of ancient crocs, which typically walked on four legs like modern-day crocodiles and alligators.
 The well-preserved tracks included footprints that were 18 centimeters (7 inches) to 24 centimeters (9 inches) in length, indicating a body length of up to 3 meters (10 feet.)

-“The narrow trackways were made entirely by the back limbs, with clear heel to toe impressions and skin traces in some areas,” according to the study, which published Thursday in the journal Scientific Reports.
+“The narrow trackways were made entirely by the back limbs, with clear heel to toe impressions and skin traces in some areas,” according to a release about the study, which published Thursday in the journal Scientific Reports.

 Similar “enigmatic” footprints found at other sites in South Korea had been thought to belong to giant pterosaurs — prehistoric flying reptiles — walking on two legs.